 Over-doing the Being Messages, without balancing them with the Doing Messages, can cause children to become self-centered, demanding, entitled, without an effective work ethic which would help them realize they need to put forth effort to achieve a goal.

-The Doing Messages speak to the capable part of the self-esteem equation.
+This speaks to the capable part of the self-esteem equation.
 Feeling competent leads to people feeling good about themselves.
 These messages refer to all the things our children can do, their special areas of talent, and also to their potential and their growth.
-For example,
+For example:

 - “Look how hard you worked on this project.
 That’s what I call being persistent.”